 Sweta, the face of ST Films

-Born in India, raised in Italy, living in London.
+Born in India, raised in Italy, living in Spain.

-Sweta Tagliabue is a hybrid of scholar and practitioner with a background in foreign languages and literature, English and Chinese in particular, but also French and Spanish.
-Sweta’s scholarly expertise lies in linguistics, international relations and intercultural communication, as well as media management (film, television, and audiovisual media practice in particular), media creativity and innovation and event planning.
+Sweta Tagliabue is a writer and director with a background in foreign languages and literature, English and Chinese in particular, but also French and Spanish.
+Sweta’s scholarly expertise lies in media management (film, television, and audiovisual media practice in particular), media creativity and innovation and event planning.

 A former ballet dancer and pianist, Sweta has held a professional place in the media industry for 3 years.
 At the age of 18, she published her first book, In una galassia non molto lontana, an essay about the Star Wars saga, covering the elements of the 19th and 20th century European history, philosophy and literature that can be found in the Sci-fi saga.
 Sweta wrote an essay in Chinese to promote her first publication and won the 2012 Encouragement Award the Confucius Institute Cup International Composition Competition for Chinese Language Learners.